straz/pas/pubs/mit/1992-steve-jobs.md

 Now, this was not very pleasant for me to read because I spent the first 10 years of my life on management productivity, which was PCs.
-PCs and Macs never attacked operational productivity, they just attacked management productivity...
+PCs and Macs never attacked operational productivity, they just attacked management productivity...”